1998–99 Queens Park Rangers F.C. season

 During the 1998–99 English football season, Queens Park Rangers F.C. competed in the Football League First Division.

 Season summary

 After a poor start to the 1998–99 season, Harford was sacked in September and replaced by Gerry Francis, returning for his second spell as QPR manager.
-After another disappointing season, Francis managed to somehow keep them clear of the relegation zone on goals scored at the expense of Bury, with QPR finishing in 20th place.
+After another disappointing season, Francis managed to somehow keep them clear of the relegation zone on goals scored at the expense of Bury, with QPR finishing in 20th place with a final day 6-0 win over Crystal Palace proving crucial.

+Kit

+Le Coq Sportif continued as QPR's kit manufacturers.
+Telecommunications giant Ericsson continued as kit sponsors.